 Based on experience with the charter class, the PA program has modified the curriculum.
-The new curriculum approach is noted below and will be in effect for all incoming classes beginning in January 2015.
-To view the currect curriculum, visit this page.
+The new curriculum approach is noted below and is in effect for all incoming classes beginning in January 2015.
+To view the former curriculum, visit this page.

 This 27-month program engages students through an innovative systems-organized curriculum that employs large and small group discussion, hands-on clinical skills labs, simulated patient experiences, lecture and patient scenario discussions.
 Over the course of the academic year, the patient scenarios and simulated patient experiences will increase in complexity.
 These will culminate in an Advanced Clinical Reasoning course in the fall that builds on existing learner-centered models by guiding students to reapply knowledge and build competence in all areas of the Competencies for the Physician Assistant Profession.